how long does a divorce take

 How Long Does a Divorce Take in Utah?

-Getting divorced in Utah can take anywhere from 3 months to over a year, depending on your situation.
+Getting divorced in Utah can take anywhere from 3 months to over a year, depending on your divorce case and specific circumstances.

 The absolute minimum time for any divorce in Utah is 30 days.
 This mandatory waiting period gives couples a chance to think twice before finalizing.
 After that, an easy divorce wraps up in around 3 months.
+The final hearing is where the judge reviews the case and signs the divorce judgment, often based on a proposed judgment presented at this stage.
+It may take a judge 2 to 8 weeks to issue a final written decree after a trial.
+Both contested and uncontested divorces require proper legal documentation and adherence to state filing requirements.
 High-conflict divorces can take 9+ months.
 But with legal guidance, even the messiest divorce will conclude so that you can move on.

 Utah’s No-Fault Divorce Laws